 Perfect Coq Au Vin Recipe

-- One large organic free-range chicken
+- 1 large free-range chicken preferably organic

 - 100 grams salt pork cut into large dices